If you understand and accept all that is written below, please go to booking.

 Who is this course (and co-counselling) for?
 Who is it NOT for?

-- Co-counselling can be of use to anyone who is already functioning reasonably well in some areas of their life (i.e social relationships, partner relationships, work and career, home/acommodation), but who wants their life to be more colourful, productive or fulfilling, and who has some areas where things are not going as well as they’d like.
+- Co-counselling can be of use to anyone who is already functioning reasonably well in at least some areas of their life (i.e social relationships, partner relationships, work and career, home/acommodation), but who wants their life to be more colourful, productive or fulfilling, and who has some areas where things are not going as well as they’d like.

 - It’s for people who want to reflect on the questions: ‘who am I – what makes me tick – how come I am the way I am – do I need to do things differently?’
 It’s for people who want to explore these questions and who don’t mind the idea that they may discover areas that are uncomfortable or unpleasant and need addressing.